Christian Louboutin: Counterfeiting

 Louboutin's website sells some of their products online, and contains a statement that it is the only legitimate online source with the word Louboutin in the domain name to do so.
-Legitimate Louboutin shoes can also be purchased in-store and online from retailers such as Harrods, Harvey Nichols, Selfridges, Joseph, Browns, Matches, Cricket and Cruise and online through Net-a-Porter and DesignerPlug in the UK.
-Barneys, Saks Fifth Avenue, Neiman Marcus, Bergdorf Goodman, and Nordstrom sell genuine Louboutin in the US.
+Legitimate Louboutin shoes can be purchased in-store and online from retailers such as Harrods, Harvey Nichols, and Selfridges in the UK.
+Saks Fifth Avenue, Neiman Marcus, and Bergdorf Goodman sell genuine Louboutin in the US.
 In Canada, Christian Louboutin shoes are available from Holt Renfrew and Davids.

 Online, counterfeit Louboutin shoes are available.
 In the last few years, the company has served hundreds of DMCA notices on Google to remove many sites selling fake goods from their search results.

 The company set up a separate website focused on protecting the brand and detailing more than 3,000 websites that sell fake goods, many of which have been closed down.